-- TASK 1) Develop an Agency wide Park interconnectivity strategy based in-part on the finding from the joint CRA-YMCA recreation study. - TASK 2) Research donation or purchase of needed private property to City. - TASK 3) Research stormwater treatment feasibility or division. - TASK 4) Research KaBoom playground type of partnership. - TASK 5) Develop and build park.
+- TASK 1) Develop an Agency-wide park interconnectivity strategy based in-part on the finding from the joint CRA-YMCA recreation study. - TASK 2) Research donation or purchase of needed private property to the City. - TASK 3) Research stormwater treatment feasibility or division. - TASK 4) Develop and build park.